-This policy applies to all adults, including volunteers, working in or on behalf of our school and is an over-arching document which demonstrates how everyone working in or for our school shares a commitment to keeping children safe from harm and abuse.
+This policy applies to all adults, including volunteers, working in or on behalf of our school and is an overarching document which demonstrates how everyone working in or for our school shares a commitment to keeping children safe from harm and abuse.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all staff and volunteers should make sure their approach is child- centred.
 This means that they should consider, at all times, what is in the best interests of the child.
 All staff members are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned and should always act in the interests of the child.

-This Policy is informed by the following: DfE: Keeping Children Safe in Education, September 2020 Ofsted: Inspecting safeguarding in early years, education and skills settings, August 2016 Serious Crime Act 2015 The Prevent Duty June 2015 LSCB: London Child Protection Procedures 2015 DfE: Use of reasonable force in schools, July 2013 DfE: Working together to safeguard children, July 2018 DfE: Mental Health and Behaviour in Schools, March 2015 Harrow Academies HR Policies
+This Policy is informed by the following: DfE: Keeping Children Safe in Education, September 2022 Ofsted: Inspecting safeguarding in early years, education and skills settings, August 2016 Serious Crime Act 2015, updated 1st September 2022 The Prevent Duty June 2015, updated 1st April 2021 LSCB: London Child Protection Procedures 31st March 2022 DfE: Use of reasonable force in schools, July 2013 DfE: Working together to safeguard children, July 2018 DfE: Mental Health and Behaviour in Schools, November 2018 Harrow Academies HR Policies